goncalotomas/FMKe/README.md

         make console

+4. *(must be executed once)* Fill the database with testdata used by the benchmark.

+        ./test/fmk_setup_script.erl

-4. *(optional)* Adjust Benchmark parameters in `test/fmkclient.config`
+5. *(optional)* Adjust Benchmark parameters in `test/fmkclient.config`

-5. Run the benchmark.
+6. Run the benchmark.

         make bench

-6. The results can be found in the `tests` folder.
+7. The results can be found in the `tests` folder.